KHUSHIBHANSALI04112000/Knowledge-Hub/Readme.md

 CHATWOOT INTEGRATION WITH THE KNOWLEDGE BASE

 - **Keycloak Authentication:** Secure user authentication.
-- **WikiJs Knowledge-Base UI:** A self‑hosted, searchable documentation/knowledge base.
+- **Outline Knowledge-Base UI:** A self‑hosted, searchable documentation/knowledge base.
-- **Chatwoot AI Bot:** A live chat integration that listens for `/ask` queries and responds with relevant information from the Wikijs KB.
+- **Chatwoot AI Bot:** A live chat integration that listens for `/ask` queries and responds with relevant information from the Outline KB.
-- **Bot Workflow:** A backend bot  that intercepts Chatwoot webhook events, queries WikiJSKB based on the content title provided by the user in their request and then the bot posts the relevant content with the link to the document back into Chatwoot UI.
+- **Bot Workflow:** A backend bot  that intercepts Chatwoot webhook events, queries OutlineKB based on the content title provided by the user in their request and then the bot posts the relevant content with the link to the document back into Chatwoot UI.

 This README details the setup, configuration, and workflow for local development and demo.